coscoaj1/inventory_tracker/README.md

 ## General info

-To get this app working, simply navigate to the live version link above.
-I chose to create a fully functioning frontend in addition to the backend to make the app easier to test out for the reviewers, since downloading and installing locally isn't really an option with all the database and AWS passwords required to run the app.
-I did not try to optimize the frontend at all for any measures such as accessibility, responsiveness, etc.  I tried to focus on high quality backend code through proper application and folder structuring, error handling and writing automated tests as I went.
+Deployed version link is above.
+I have not yet tried to optimize the frontend at all for any measures such as accessibility, responsiveness, etc.  I tried to focus on high quality backend code through proper application and folder structuring, error handling and writing automated tests as I went.